circles-learning-labs/ecto_adapters_dynamodb/README.md

 be found at [https://hexdocs.pm/ecto_adapters_dynamodb](https://hexdocs.pm/ecto_adapters_dynamodb).

-!IMPORTANT!
-DynamoDB Key conditions: due to our current index parsing, please place all key-condition queries in separate wheres in the top level of the Ecto query.
-For example, this is ok: 'from(m in model, where: m.hash_key == "hash_val", where: m.range_key > "range_val")',
-and this is not, 'from(m in model, where: m.hash_key == "hash_val" and m.range_key > "range_val")'

 is_nil queries: we support is_nil; please note that DynamoDB does not allow filtering for 'null' or missing-attribute on attributes that are part of the current query's key.

 DynamoDB "between" query and Ecto :fragment
-We currently only support the Ecto fragment of the form, 'from(m in Model, where: m.partition_key == PARTITION_KEY, where: fragment("? between ? and ?", m.range_key, ^range_start, ^range_end)'
+We currently only support the Ecto fragment of the form, 'from(m in Model, where: fragment("? between ? and ?", m.attribute, ^range_start, ^range_end)'

 OPTIONS: